ariel-os/ariel-os/CONTRIBUTING.md

 The email address used in your Sign-off must match the email used for commit author

-To permanently add the 'Sign-off' to your commits contributed to Ariel OS, use the following command from your Ariel OS git checkout:

-    git config --local format.signOff true

-The `--local` flag ensures that only your Ariel OS repo receives the 'Sign-off'.

 ### Altering existing commits

 When altering an existing commit from a different contributor(s),